qmlbook/qt6book/docs/ch09-shapes/paths.md

 There is one more useful path element, the ``PathSvg``.
 This element lets you stroke and fill an SVG path.

 :::tip
 The ``PathSvg`` element cannot always be combined with other path elements.
 This depends on the painting backend used, so make sure to use the ``PathSvg`` element or the other elements for a single path.
-If you mix ``PathSvg`` with other path elements, your milage will vary.
+If you mix ``PathSvg`` with other path elements, your mileage will vary.